Equity and Inclusion focuses on staff who are:

 Equity & Diversity Contacts

-The Equity & Diversity Office has developed and supports a network of Equity & Diversity Contacts who are a point of contact for staff with a query or concern about an equity or diversity matter.
+Equity & Diversity Contacts are a point of contact for staff with a query or concern about an equity or diversity matter.

 LGBTIQ+ Ally Network